When should the test be performed?

 Test description

-The niacin test is based on metabolic differences in niacin (nicotinic acid) processing among mycobacterial species.
-Mycobacterium tuberculosis lacks the ability to metabolize niacin, allowing for its differentiation from other Mycobacterium species.
+The niacin test is based on differences in niacin (nicotinic acid) production among mycobacterial species.
+Mycobacterium tuberculosis produces and accumulates free niacin in the culture medium, which allows its differentiation from most other Mycobacterium species that either metabolize or retain niacin intracellularly.

-• The test involves a chemical reaction in which the presence of niacin triggers the release of cyanide chloride, resulting in a yellow color on the reaction strips
+• The test involves a chemical reaction in which free niacin reacts with specific reagents to produce a yellow color on the reaction strip.

-• The test is performed on bacterial isolates obtained from culture
+• It is performed on bacterial isolates obtained from cultures grown on egg-based media, such as Löwenstein–Jensen.

-• It is a quick and effective method that supports the identification of M. tuberculosis bacilli
+• This is a simple, rapid, and cost-effective method that supports the identification of M. tuberculosis in classical TB diagnostics.